Introduction to Computational Molecular Biology:

 Nature paper on mouse genome sequence

-- Lecture 3: gene and genome structure in prokaryotes and eukaryotes; "global" genome organization.
+- Lecture 3: codon usage; gene and genome structure in prokaryotes and eukaryotes.
 Reading: Krane & Raymer pp. 117-143.

-- Lecture 5: Mutation & substitution rates (cont'd).
-Sources and characteristics of sequence data; Genbank and other sequence databases.
+- Lecture 6: Sources and characteristics of sequence data; Genbank and other sequence databases.
 Reading: Krane & Raymer pp. 19-27 ("Molecular Biology Tools").

-- Lecture 7: Dynamic programming on weighted DAGs.
-Maximal-scoring sequence segments; edit graphs & sequence alignment (local & global): Smith-Waterman algorithm, Needleman-Wunsch algorithm.
+- Lecture 8: dynamic programming on weighted DAGs (cont'd); maximal-scoring sequence segments; edit graphs & sequence alignment (local & global): Smith-Waterman algorithm, Needleman-Wunsch algorithm; local vs global.
 Reading: Krane & Raymer pp. 34-47.

-- Lecture 8: Local vs global.
-Profiles; edge weight issues; linear space algorithms; hidden state DAGs; general & affine gap penalties; extending graphs to have "edge memory"; Smith-Waterman special cases, self-similarity.
+- Lecture 9: profiles; edge weight issues; linear space algorithms; hidden state DAGs; general & affine gap penalties; extending graphs to have "edge memory"

-- Lecture 9: Speedups based on nucleating word matches: BLAST, FASTA, cross_match.
-Multiple sequence alignment: biological considerations; product DAGs;projection-reduced complexity Reading: Krane & Raymer pp. 48-53.
+- Lecture 10: Smith-Waterman special cases, self-similarity; speedups based on nucleating word matches: BLAST, FASTA, cross_match.
+Multiple sequence alignment: biological considerations; product DAGs Reading: Krane & Raymer pp. 48-53.

 Probability distributions on sets of sequences

-- Lecture 10: Carillo-Lipman, Hein, & progressive alignment algorithms.
-Probability models on sequences; review of basic probability theory: probability spaces, conditional probabilities, independence; failure of equal frequency assumption for DNA, proteins.
+- Lecture 12: Probability models on sequences; review of basic probability theory: probability spaces, conditional probabilities, independence; failure of equal frequency assumption for DNA, proteins.
+Site models; example: 3' splice sites.
 Reading: Ewens & Grant sections 1.1, 1.2, 1.12

-- Lecture 11: Site models; examples: 3' splice sites, 5' splice sites, protein motifs; limitations of site models (variable spacing, non-independence) -- splice site illustrations; site probability models.
+- Lecture 13: Site models; examples: 5' splice sites, protein motifs; limitations of site models (variable spacing, non-independence) -- splice site illustrations; site probability models.
 Comparing alternative models, hypothesis tests, likelihood ratio tests.
 Neyman-Pearson Lemma, approximation to significance level for likelihood ratio test.
-Weight matrices for site models

 Reading: Ewens & Grant 3.1, 3.2, 3.4, 8.1, 8.3

-- Lecture 14: Information theory: entropy, information inequality, Boltzmann distribution, coding theory/data compression, Kraft inequality, entropy & expected code length, uniquely decodable codes; information; relative entropy.
-Relative entropies of site models.
+- Lecture 19: Information theory: entropy, information inequality, Boltzmann distribution, coding theory/data compression, Kraft inequality, entropy & expected code length, uniquely decodable codes; information; relative entropy.
+Relative entropies of site models; sequence logos.
 Reading: Ewens & Grant 1.14, Appendix B.10.

 HOMEWORK ASSIGNMENTS (Spring Quarter):